rdntech14/DesignPattern_Singleton/README.md

-Singleton Pattern in Java
+Singleton Design Pattern in Java
 =====

-# What is Singleton Pattern
+# What is Singleton Design Pattern

 It is a creational pattern.